Time Management Techniques To Make You Productive

 Boost Productivity With the Inbox Zero Method

-This simple change clears distractions and frees up over two and a half hours a day for meaningful work.
-Commit to this approach to reduce stress and enhance your productivity.
+When I adopted this system I cut distractions and reclaimed over two and a half hours a day for meaningful work.

 3. Pomodoro Technique